mistersingh179/bw-dashboard/README.md

 3. For each `websiteUrl` we call `updateCorpus()` to get its html content.
 4. Then for each `websiteUrl` we call `createRelevantCampaigns()` so we have campaigns with scores which can run when this website is loaded
 5. Then for each `relevantCampaign` we call `createAdvertisements` so we have advertisement spots that campaign can run with before & after text.

+## Notes on how we handle requests from the script
+- Script 1st makes POST call to generate an auction
+- it gives us userId & and url
+- we save the auction & return back auction id
+- we also attempt to find advertisements which can be shown & return potential ads back
+- Now Script attempts to display those advertisements
+- Script makes 2nd call POST for each impression to record that impression
+- it gives us userId, auctionId? & advertisementId
+- we save impression & return back id
+- Script makes 3rd call POST for each click on that impression
+- it gives us just impressionId